Unaware she was pregnant, this Virginia mom gave birth at Taco Bell: 'A miracle, out of nowhere'

-RICHMOND, Va. -- In the heart of South Richmond’s business district, there is a KFC-Taco Bell hybrid restaurant that serves a steady stream of hungry customers.
+In the heart of the business district in South Richmond, Virginia, there is a KFC-Taco Bell hybrid restaurant that serves a steady stream of hungry customers.

 Breonni Jackson is a regular there.